vncg/react-admin/docs/CreateEdit.md

 ## Validation

-React-admin relies on [redux-form](http://redux-form.com/) for the validation.
+vn-kooch-react-admin relies on [redux-form](http://redux-form.com/) for the validation.

 To validate values submitted by a form, you can add a `validate` prop to the form component, to individual inputs, or even mix both approaches.